juerslab/Maker-simple_microscope/objects/juersdh/Obj02_microscope_framework.md

 The next two pieces of plywood were 5.00 mm.
 So I use 5.47/5.42 mm, and this is pretty good.
 So the constants above seem ok.

-One problem, though, is that the plywood thickness appears to vary even up to 0.2 mm within a single board...
+One problem, though, is that the plywood thickness appears to vary even up to 0.2 mm within a single board.